Menu

 If a landlord has overseas income that a lender does not accept, they may need a buy-to-let mortgage without proof of income.

-Some lenders require income evidence for affordability, which is why there is demand for a buy-to-let mortgage without proof of income.
+Some lenders require evidence of income for affordability, which is why there is demand for a buy-to-let mortgage without proof of income.

 Many individuals are looking for ways to get a buy-to-let mortgage without a job or a minimum income, as it may suit their short-term needs to live solely off savings.